fomalhautb/hn-analysis/readme.md

 ## A Failed Launch

-Last week, my friend Konsti built a really cool project called [pgmock](https://github.com/stack-auth/pgmock), an in-memory Postgres written in WebAssembly for unit testing.
-Having followed Hacker News (HN) for quite some time, I was confident this was something the HN community would love.
+Last week, my friend Konsti built a really cool project called [pgmock](https://github.com/stack-auth/pgmock), an in-memory Postgres running in docker in an emulator written in WebAssembly running in browsers (yes that is a lot of layers).
+Having followed Hacker News (HN) for quite some time, I was confident the HN community would love this.
 However, when we launched it, it only garnered 3 upvotes (2 from ourselves).
 This was frustrating and hard to believe.
-Based on my intuition, this kind of project should have gained more attention.
+Based on my intuition, this project should have gained more attention.
 So, I hypothesized that we didn’t launch it correctly.

 The natural question then was: what is a better way to launch?
 I decided to download the HN post dump and analyze it to see if there were any patterns.
 Surprisingly, I found some that were quite obvious and strong.